Badminton Shuttlecock Flight CFD Simulation, Training

 The importance of this issue is that even the appearance of far fewer virtual objects has been affected.
 Changes in the formation of the body of the golf ball are one of these cases.
 The ball used in badminton is no exception and has undergone many changes resulting from such studies.

-In this project, the airflow around a badminton shuttlecock has been investigated.
-The airflow enters the computational domain with the velocity of 94 m/s and passes on the ball.
+In this project, the airflow around a badminton shuttlecock has been investigated by ANSYS Fluent software.
+The airflow enters the computational domain with a velocity of 94 m/s and passes on the ball.
 A Realizable k-epsilon model with standard wall functions is exploited to solve turbulent flow equations.

 Badminton Shuttlecock Geometry & Mesh